What happens during a consultation?

 - An electronic version of your outline or draft for your essay or two typed hard copies, if possible.
 We can work with handwritten copy if that's all you have, but you'll get more out of the session if we can work directly with your draft or ideas onscreen.
 The Writing Center has four coputers available, so no need to lug around a heavy lap top.

 - Questions!
 If there are particular questions you have about writing or grammar or citation, please include them in the "Notes" section of the online sign-up form so that the consultants can be better prepared to assist you with those specifics.

 How are professors notified about visits?

 Faculty like to hear that you're taking advantage of the Writing Center!
-Professors receive an email describing what you worked on during your session.
+Professors receive an email describing what you worked on during your session after each visit.
 This information is based on the Preview Sheet that you and your writing consultant complete at the end of your session.
 It provides an overview of writing issues discussed in the session.
-Some faculty recommend that you use the Writing Center for a particular essay, and some offer an extension or extra credit of some kind if you come; this Preview Form confirms that you're fulfilling any such suggestions or requirements.
+Some faculty recommend that you use the Writing Center for a particular essay, and some offer an extension or extra credit of some kind if you come; this Preview Sheet confirms that you're fulfilling any such suggestions or requirements.

 Do consultants proofread papers?